skyke/factory-milady/README.md

   content  : 'Lorem ipsum dolor sit amet...'
 });

-// You can define without passing a model it's actually the same as passing function() {}
+// You can define without passing a model, it's actually the same as passing function() {}
 Factory.define('appointment', {
   what  : 'meeting',
   where : 'Brussels'